MakChan/freeCodeCamp-projects/README.md

 # freeCodeCamp-projects

-> Collection of projects made as a part of curriculum of FreeCodeCamp courses
+> Collection of projects made as a part of curriculum of FreeCodeCamp courses using Javascript.

 ### Random Quote Machine